 Certain circumstances regarding health and well-being (physical or psychological) may require placing a student on Medical Leave.
-This is not a disciplinary action, and any student on Medical Leave would be expected to return to school when both the medical professionals and Darrow officials deem it appropriate.
-A Medical Leave is granted by the Dean of Students in consultation with school administration and the Health Team.
-For more information on Medical Leave policies and procedures, please contact Health Services and the Dean of Students or see the Medical Leave Policy.
+This is not a disciplinary action and any student on Medical Leave would be expected to return to school, as deemed appropriate, by personal medical professionals and School Health Services.
+A Medical Leave may only be granted by the Director of Health Services or School Counselor (for mental health reasons).
+For more information on Medical Leave policies and procedures, please contact Health Services.